The timeline control shows entries (such as objects, events, or posts) in chronological order.

 Timeline interaction – Set filter

-The timeline allows applications to group posts by certain criteria, such as by year.
-Groups can be expanded and collapsed in order to get a better overview.
+The timeline allows applications to group posts by certain criteria (for example, by year).
+Groups can be expanded and collapsed for a better overview.

-In the example opposite, the custom actions Edit (1) and Delete (2) have been added to the post.
+In the first example, the custom actions Edit (1) and Delete (2) have been added to the post.

-In this next example, the custom action Download (3) enables the user to quickly download an attachment directly from the post.
+In the second example, the custom action Download (3) enables the user to quickly download an attachment directly from the post.

-Instead of showing new posts as soon as they arrive (which would disrupt the user’s reading), the timeline offers a very subtle way of notifying users about new posts.
+Instead of showing new posts as soon as they arrive (which would interrupt users while they are reading), the timeline offers a very subtle way of notifying users about new posts.

 Behavior – Refresh